sunilkumardevalla/ruby-bot/README.md

 ### 📝 How to interact with the bot?

-- When the program is running go to your page of telegram
+- When the program is running on your terminal as mentioned in above step, please follow below steps.

 - Search for in your browser: https://t.me/Chocsun_bot